Alxjlv/VARpedia/README.md

 1. Our target audience is the Elderly

-1. Beluga Ten (Background music track) is very quiet initially - a couple of minutes in you can notice it.

 ###### If you want to compile our code:
 1. Add your public Flickr API key to a new file called keys.txt in the folder .bin.
 This should be in the format `FLICKR_PUBLIC = YOUR_KEY_HERE`.
 Only put the key in there, nothing else.